Partial Causal Structure Learning for Valid Selective Conformal Inference under Interventions: Algorithms

 The intuition is: if $b$ is upstream of $a$ (i.e., $a\in\desc(b)$), then every descendant of $a$ is also a descendant of $b$, so $\desc(a)\subseteq\desc(b)$.
 Thus descendants of $a$ should appear consistently across $\calS_a$ and across upstream affected sets, while spurious entries will not.
 Equivalently, one can view this as starting from $\calS_a$ and pruning any candidate variable that fails to appear in some upstream affected set; we present the set-intersection form for clarity.

-\paragraph{Complexity.} Algorithm~\ref{alg:descendant} runs in $O(|\calA|^2 \cdot p)$ time in the worst case (for each of $|\calA|$ interventions, iterating over $O(|\calA|)$ upstream interventions and $O(p)$ candidate genes).
-In practice, the estimator is implemented with set operations; since affected sets are typically sparse, the intersections are much cheaper than the worst-case bound.
+\textbf{Complexity.} Algorithm~\ref{alg:descendant} runs in $O(|\calA|^2 \cdot p)$ time in the worst case (for each of $|\calA|$ interventions, iterating over $O(|\calA|)$ upstream interventions and $O(p)$ candidate genes).
+In practice, the estimator is implemented with set operations; since affected sets are typically sparse, the intersections are much cheaper than the worst-case bound. {The expected cost is $O(|\calA|^2\,\bar s)$, where $\bar s=\E[|\calS_a|]$ is the expected affected-set size; under the Replogle top-$10\%$ rule $\bar s\approx 500$ against $p\approx 5{,}000$, roughly a $10\times$ reduction over the worst case.}